medford-group/bdqm-vip/syllabus.md

 The course will by offered in a hybrid, flipped classroom format.
 We have multiple online MS students who work in the course, so it is important to provide a mechanism for remote participation.
 For this reason, we will pre-record training lecture videos and use the course time to meet and discuss the training materials or individual projects.

-The current plan for delivery of each lecture is provided below using the following types:

-* Virtual synchronous - these lectures will take place in a BlueJeans meeting room.
-The link will be provided via Canvas if it is not available here.
-* Pre-recorded - these lectures will be recorded and provided via Canvas.
-You are expected to **meet with your sub-team and mentor during class time** on these weeks.
-You can coordinate with your sub-team to decide on the most convenient option.
-* In person - all on-campus students are expected to come to the classroom for these lectures.
-Virtual students will present or interact using video conferencing as needed.

-This schedule is **subject to change** based on COVID protocols and instructor availability.
-We will do our best to keep this page updated, but please pay attention to Canvas announcements as well.

 Schedule
 ========

-Week 1 (8/24): Introduction to VIP and projects (Medford - pre-recorded, Tian - virtual synchronous)
+Week 1 (1/11): Introduction to VIP and projects (Medford - synchronous)

-Week 2 (8/31): Overview of literature searches (Medford - pre-recorded)
+Week 2 (1/18): Overview of literature searches (Medford - pre-recorded)

-Week 3 (9/7): Intro to Python (Sahoo - pre-recorded)
+Week 3 (1/25): Intro to Python (Sahoo - pre-recorded)

-Week 4 (9/14): Intro to ASE and adsorption energies (Sahoo - pre-recorded)
+Week 4 (2/1): Intro to ASE and adsorption energies (Sahoo - pre-recorded)

-Week 5 (9/21): PACE and Bash scripting (Sahoo - pre-recorded)
+Week 5 (2/8): PACE and Bash scripting (Sahoo - pre-recorded)

-Week 6 (9/28): Density functional theory calculations (Sahoo - pre-recorded)
+Week 6 (2/15): Density functional theory calculations (Sahoo - pre-recorded)

-Week 7 (10/5): Workshop (virtual synchronous)
+Week 7 (2/22): Workshop (virtual synchronous)

-Week 8 (10/12): Midterm Updates (pre-recorded presentations, virtual synchronous Q&A)
+Week 8 (3/1): Midterm Updates (pre-recorded presentations, virtual synchronous Q&A)

-Week 9 (10/19): Atomistic machine learning: theory (Hu - pre-recorded)
+Week 9 (3/8): Atomistic machine learning: theory (Hu - pre-recorded)

-Week 10 (10/26): Atomistic machine learning: AMPTorch (Hu - pre-recorded)
+Week 10 (3/15): Atomistic machine learning: AMPTorch (Hu - pre-recorded)

-Week 11 (11/2): Atomistic machine learning: GMP features (Hu - pre-recorded)
+Week 11 (3/29): Atomistic machine learning: GMP features (Hu - pre-recorded)

-Week 12 (11/9): Workshop (virtual synchronous)
+Week 12 (4/5): Workshop (virtual synchronous)

-Week 13 (11/16): Workshop (virtual synchronous)
+Week 13 (4/12): Workshop (virtual synchronous)

-Week 14 (11/30): Final Updates (pre-recorded presentations, virtual synchronous Q&A)
+Week 14 (4/19): Final Updates (pre-recorded presentations, virtual synchronous Q&A)

 Changes to Syllabus
 ===================